HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

   - Update a project description to the DOI repository (e.g. what’s in this version?).
   - Create a link in the DOI repository back to the project details page in the Data Browser.

-### Acceptance Criteria [optional]
+### Acceptance Criteria

 #### Phase 1
   - A citation link is provided in the Data Browser for each project
   - The citation link remains valid for the lifetime of the DCP
   - The citation link is a URL which resolves to the latest version of the project details page for the specified project
-  - The citation URL is used in publications by scientists to cite DCP project data
 #### Phase 2 (in addition to Phase 1 criteria)
   - The Data Operations team is able to create an immutable citation reference for each project in a Data Release
   - The citation reference consists of a versioned DOI
-  - The Data Operations team can update the version of the project's DOI in a later Data Release
+  - The Data Operations team can update the version of a project's DOI in a later Data Release, for example when updates have been made to that project's data since the previous Data Release.
   - The Data Browser provides a means of downloading the data associated with a specific version of a project from a Data Release
 #### Phase 3 (in addition to Phase 1 and 2 criteria)
   - An authorized user may create a citation for an arbitrary set of versioned data selected via the Data Browser